1jour1vin

 Nose

-Complex, powerful and vibrant, very fruity, a perfect synthesis of zest and acacia honey, the flamboyant bitterness of exotic fruits and the solar violence of lemon.
+Complex, powerful, and vibrant, very fruity, a perfect blend of zest and acacia honey, between the flamboyant bitterness of exotic fruits and the sunny intensity of lemon.

 Mouth

-Fresh and full of energy, powerful and unctuous, with lots of minerality.
+Fresh and energetic, powerful and smooth, with lots of minerality.

 Serve